mlroger5/prism-lab/content/authors/scarlett/_index.md

   - Graduate Research Assistants
 ---

-Scarlett is a first-year graduate student in the Master of Psychological Research program at Texas State University.
-Scarlett’s research interests include suicide and substance use.
+Scarlett is a second-year graduate student in the Master of Psychological Research program at Texas State University.
+Scarlett’s research interests include suicide, help-seeking, and substance use.

 After she graduates, Scarlett plans to pursue a doctoral degree in Clinical Psychology.